-View the tooltip demo for a demo.
+View the tooltip demo for a demonstration.
+See the source code for full code details.

 The url in the demo is relative, but you could equally point it to an absolute path on a remote host assuming CORS is enabled on the host.